telerik/kendo-ui-core/docs-aspnet/html-helpers/data-management/grid/export/excel-export.md

 To export huge datasets to Excel, use the [RadSpreadStreamProcessing library](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) which is part of [Telerik Document Processing (TDP) by Progress](https://docs.telerik.com/devtools/document-processing/introduction).

-> The {{ site.framework }} version is in development.
-For updates, check [this](https://feedback.telerik.com/document-processing/1356226-document-processing-provide-version-for-net-core) feature request.

 ## Exclude Column From Exporting

 In some scenarios, you might want to hide given column or multiple columns from being exported.
 This can be achieved using the [Exportable](https://docs.telerik.com/kendo-ui/api/javascript/ui/grid/configuration/columns.exportable) setting.